morteng/SF4/VALIDATION.md

 - Preserve form state

 ## Security Best Practices
-- Use bleach to clean all user input
+- Use bleach for input sanitization
-- Require CSRF token for all POST requests
+- Require CSRF tokens for all POST requests
-- Implement rate limiting for admin routes
+- Implement rate limiting for sensitive endpoints
+- Use FlashMessages and FlashCategory enums consistently